rbrahier17/react-data-tables-plugin/README.md

-# React-Data-Tables-Plugin
+# react-data-tables-plugin

+Note: This project was developed as part of the JS/React Application Developer training program at OpenClassrooms.
+It is a partial adaptation of the jQuery DataTables plugin (https://datatables.net/).

-`React-Data-Tables-Plugin` is a React component for displaying data in tabular format.
+`react-data-tables-plugin` is a React component for displaying data in tabular format.
 It provides various features to manage and customize the presentation of your data.
 This plugin is designed to simplify the process of integrating data tables into your React applications.

 ## Features